fqantonio/GoingInductive/README.md

 RISKS:
   1. In the **learning transfer** there is the risk that the less adapted to the school environment have a negative impact;
-  2. For **Social Skills**, specifically in aspect of following the classroom rules, there is a major negative impact in all samples, except in the case the 9th grade, positive effect;
+  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples, except in the case the 9th grade, positive effect: The **risks** loosing control of the students group inside the classroom but in this case, in spite of decreasing, they were all positive;
-  3. In the aspect of the **learning outcomes**, there is a negative impact for RANK 1 and 3.
+  3. In the aspect of the **academic results**, there is a need to accomodate the negative inpact for groups of the less addated to school and the most: RANK 1 and 3.

 CONCERNS:
-1. there is a need accommodate the probability of a large negative effect in the behavior context, that is, following social and behavioral classroom rules.
-  2. along with the fact that the **9th grade** seems to benefit more from this treatment effect, students **more adapted** to the school and **females** benefit more;
-  3. the **lab practice** is what students benefit more with this strategic change;
-  4. The **risks** of this change are in the loosing control of the students group inside the classroom but in this case, in spite of decreasing, they were all positive;
-  5. The **academic results** decrease in the case of the less adapted students and females benefit more;
+  1. There seems to be no effect for the **lerniang transferGrade 7 and 9, rank2 and 3,and MALE For the **academic results** there is a decrease in the case of the less adapted students;
   6. 9th grade benefit more.

+BENEFITS:
+  1. Learning transfer
+  2. Lab practice is a positive effect;
+  2.

 # DISCUSSION